zeljkopejcic95/Tripadvisor-Daytrips/README.md

 ---

-This app handles User authentication and CRUD operations for Day Trip and Day Trip Reviews.
+This app handles User authentication and CRUD operations for Day Trip, Day Trip Reviews and Booking Day Trip.

 ### Available endpoints related to user authentication: